-This is the story of my experience diving with Great White Sharks, the ocean’s fiercest predator, but the real story is what happened after.
+This is the story of my experience diving with Great White Sharks in South Africa, the ocean’s fiercest predator, but the real story is what happened after.

 I traveled to South Africa after winning a safari.
 Since I was allowed to bring one person with me and chose my mother since I knew she would appreciate it more than anyone.